 Does Cerebral Palsy Affect Intelligence?

-Fundamentally, cerebral palsy only affects motor skills such as movement, balance, and posture.
+Generally, cerebral palsy only affects motor skills such as movement, balance, and posture.

 Intellectual disabilities are the result of a different source of damage to the brain and are more common amongst those with more severe forms of cerebral palsy.
 However, because they are caused by two separate events, it is possible for individuals with mild cerebral palsy to have intellectual impairments.

-In the following section, we’ll discuss the distinctions between intellectual disabilities and another comorbidity of cerebral palsy, learning disabilities.
+In the following section, we’ll discuss the distinctions between intellectual disabilities and another comorbidity of cerebral palsy; learning disabilities.

 What’s the Difference Between Intellectual Disability and Learning Disability?